drug-design/course/docs/chapters/structure-based-design-case-studies.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-Antithrombotic drugs can be designed by targeting the inhibition of the coagulation cascade outlined below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/therapeutic-utility-factor-xa-inhibitors-7b453443'><i class='fa fa-play' aria-hidden='true'></i></button>Antithrombotic drugs can be designed by targeting the inhibition of the coagulation cascade outlined below.
 It was suggested that inhibition of factor Xa would be more efficient than inhibiting thrombin for developing novel antithrombotic agents, on the basis of calculations that show that one molecule of factor Xa generates 138 molecules of thrombin.
 Here we present  the development of a design strategy that led to the discovery of a new and potent Factor Xa inhibitor.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.